System 1

-The Macintosh "System 1" is the first version of Apple Macintosh operating system and the beginning of the classic Mac OS series.
+The Macintosh "System 1" is the first major release of the classic Mac OS operating system.
 It was developed for the Motorola 68000 microprocessor.
 System 1 was released on January 24, 1984, along with the Macintosh 128K, the first in the Macintosh family of personal computers.
 It received one update, "System 1.1" on December 29, 1984, before being succeeded by System 2.

 Features

 This operating system introduced many features that would appear for years to come, some that still exist in the current macOS, and a few that exist in other graphical operating systems such as Microsoft Windows.

 The features of the operating system included the Finder and menu bar.
 In addition to this, it popularized the graphical user interface and desktop metaphor, which was used under license from Xerox PARC.